kolyaventuri/home_search/README.md

 * `/fixutres/home.json` - Representing a single home
 * `/fixtures/yelp.json` - Representing a Yelp API request to `/v3/businesses/search?location= . . .`

+## Todo
+* Improve recommendation engine
+  * Right now it works, but it is a rudimentary proof of concept based on location data
+* Update forms to use React components